ebe82873/e/readme.md

 ```

 ## todo
-* documentation of calculation and onwards
+* documentation of password_button.ts and styles.scss
 * do test log of site

 # Asset log